 Why choose alternative financing?

-Different methods of alternative business finance
+Types of alternative business finance

-Short-term loans work just like longer ones, with the exception of your rate.
+Short-term business loans work just like longer ones, with the exception of your rate.
 Instead of an interest rate, you’ll likely be quoted with a ‘factor rate’ so you’ll need to calculate that cost in order to translate the APR.
-A short-term loan is a good alternative business finance option for businesses that need funding right away.
+A short-term loan is a good finance option for businesses that need funding right away.
 This is because you’ll typically receive your funding within a few days and be able to make the purchases your business needs to succeed very quickly.

 Merchant cash advance

 A merchant cash advance is all about your business’ credit card sales.
-In this case the lender will advance funds to you, which will in turn be paid back as you make daily credit card sales.
+In this case the lender will advance funds to you, which will in turn be paid back as you make daily debit card sales.
 A previously agreed percentage of your sales is paid back to your lender, meaning you’ll only begin to pay back your loan as you make money yourself.
 This can be a useful way of avoiding any nasty surprises other options can spring upon you; if your business is having a slow sales week, you won’t be paying as much back to your lender.